Kajal4414/Scripts/Winget/README.md

     - #### _[Installation Script](./install-firefox.ps1)_
       ###### _Note: Run PowerShell or Terminal as administrator (Not CMD)_
       ```ps1
-      # Set execution policy to be able to run scripts only in the current PowerShell session
+      # Set execution policy to be able to run script only in the current PowerShell session
       Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force

       # Run script